 4. The Gendarmenmarkt

 Gendarmenmarkt is lauded as the most beautiful public square in Berlin, with some going as far as to say it is the most beautiful north of the Alps.
 The square is in the middle of the concert house and two church buildings.
 Climbing atop the towers of the churches, you can view the postcard-perfect sight of Berlin.
-In summer, wander through the square to listen to the orchestras play in the open air, and in winter, shop for Christmas goodies with a Christmas market.
+In summer, wander through the square to listen to the orchestras play in the open air, and in winter, shop for Christmas goodies at this Christmas market in Berlin.

 Address: Gendarmenmarkt 10117 Berlin